-Standardized Testing: The Diocesan Office of Education requires that a Standardized Test of Basic Skills and Cognitive Ability Tests be administered in grades two through eight during September-October.
+Standardized Testing: The Diocesan Office of Education requires that a Standardized Test of Basic Skills be administered in grades two through eight during September-October.
+Students in grades 3, 4, 5, and 7 also take the CogAt test to determine cognitive abilities.